faizhameed/algorithms-and-data-structures-javascript/Mastering_Algo_course/Algorithms/recursive/recursion.md

 - identify the base case
 - Identify the recursive case
 - Get closer and closer and return when needed.
 Usually you have 2 returns inside the function

+There are times when you need to keep DRY less loops and less confused

+Recursion is not always the best approach
+It creates extra memory footprint
+There is high chances of stackoverflow

+Recursion are mainly used:

+- Graph traversal
+- Tree Traversal